PORCELAIN PLATES.NET

 MOORE

 Formed in 1784, Moore is a county in central North Carolina.
-One surviving
+Two surviving

 RALEIGH